netsec-ethz/scion-tutorials/content/apps/linc.md

 The [Low-cost Industrial Network Connectivity (LINC) Gateway](https://www.netsys.ovgu.de/netsys_media/publications/LINC_SIGCOMM21.pdf) is a fork of the [SCION IP Gateway `SIG`](https://github.com/netsec-ethz/scion/tree/scionlab/go/posix-gateway) specifically tailored to provide secure and highly available connectivity for Industrial Control Systems.

-## Install
+## Build

-LINC can be installed by building the binary from source.
+LINC binary should be built from source.
 An Ubuntu 18.04 system is required for the build.

-### Build from source

 1. Install go 1.16